 Although some people with HCM may be asymptomatic, serious complications can include sudden cardiac death from ventricular arrhythmias, heart failure, mitral regurgitation and atrial fibrillation.
 Shortness of breath, syncope, chest discomfort, and palpitations may be experienced.

-Some people with HCM experience what is called left ventricular outflow tract obstruction, which means that blood flow from the left ventricle to the rest of the body is partially blocked.
+with HCM experience what is called left ventricular outflow tract obstruction, which means that blood flow from the left ventricle to the rest of the body is partially blocked.
 This can result in a worse prognosis.
 When present, the obstruction can vary with day to day activities and may increase with exercise.

 Treatments might be necessary for people with HCM if symptoms or complications are present, and might include medications, surgical procedures, or perhaps placement of an implantable cardioverter defibrillator (ICD).